odahu/odahu-docs/source/gen_security.rst

 ODAHU ML Models pods policies
 """"""""""""""""""""""""""""""""""""""

-All deployed models contain default policies that permit requests to them to all users that have :term:`Model Deployment Access Role Name`.
-This role can be set on model deployment stage using .Spec.roleName ModelDeployment manifest key and also some other roles that statically configured in polices when ODAHU is deployed
+All deployed models contain default policies that permit requests to them for all users that have :term:`Model Deployment Access Role Name`.
+This role can be set at the model deployment stage using .Spec.roleName key of the ModelDeployment manifest and also statically configured in policies during ODAHU deployment.

 ..
 Links